Ende Gelände in the Hambach opencast mine

 This year, not only did we have more participants in Ende Gelände than ever before, but it was as well the most international coal resistance action of the last years – with large groups of participants from France, the Netherlands, Italy, England, Czech Republic, Sweden, Denmark and other countries.
-They all stood together in the dust of the pit and endured pepper spray and a disproportionate use of police horses.
+They all stood together in the dust of the pit and endured pepper spray and a disproportionate use of police horses (in German).
 At Ende Gelände, CODE ROOD, the occupation of the coal harbor Amsterdam, at No Grande Navi, the blockade of the cruiser harbor in Venice, or at the first czech climate camp this summer, an international movement for climate justice is building up, coming together and gathering strength.

 We also gain confidence from the fact that Ende Gelände could be so successful without the support of a host climate camp.
 Many people from Bonn and Köln gave activists a place to spend the night in the cold November.
 We came in their living rooms and were glad to take our hosts with us down the pit.
 The newspaper taz wrote “Ende Gelände stands again at the top of the German climate movement – but their first line broadens”.

 All talk about climate protection is hypocrisy as long as we keep extracting fossil fuels: they must stay in the ground, and indeed starting right now.
 Phasing out coal and all fossil energies cannot be negotiated.
 This measure is necessary to give those affected by climate change – now and in the future – a chance to live a good life.